 Yes, it is possible to be happy with the wood trim in your home.

 And yes, I'm still the paint-everything-white-freak.
 If you have bad 60's or 70's hollow-core plain wood doors and trim in your home, paint them white...now.

-However, I do appreciate the richness of wood trim in both heritage homes and modern dwellings a-la Frank Lloyd Wright style.
+However, I do appreciate the richness of wood trim, both in heritage homes and in modern dwellings a-la Frank Lloyd Wright style.
 The craftsmanship in the wood doors and trim in these homes are art in and of themselves, and I would never suggest painting them if they're in good shape.

 That said, deep, dark wood trim can be hard to work with, as it often means that your rooms are dark and can feel drab.
 Choosing a colour to work with the wood trim is also no easy task.